Tactical Jeans

 • Frequently asked questions

 You’ll notice the difference straight away, especially during intense physical activity.
 Whereas normal jeans retain moisture and become stiff, this fabric stays lighter, more flexible and dries faster.
 During longer skirmishes or indoor sessions, this results in less fatigue and greater freedom of movement.
-Compared to combat trousers, tactical jeans are deliberately less suited to intensive crawling or prolonged contact with rough surfaces, but they offer clear added value in terms of comfort and discretion.
+Compared to combat trousers, tactical jeans are deliberately less suitable for intensive crawling or prolonged contact with rough surfaces, but they offer clear added value in terms of comfort and discretion.

 | Property | Regular jeans | Tactical Jeans | Combat Trousers |